TrustMark, the Energy Company Obligation (ECO) and PAS 2035

 PAS 2030 - TrustMark Data Warehouse Lodgement Flexibility Agreement (Update 26 May 2020)

 The Data Warehouse lodgement rules have been created based upon the TrustMark Framework Operating Requirements - Version Two; published after the Government response to the ‘ECO3: ‘Improving Consumer Protection Consultation’.
-Therefore, projects lodged after a Registered Business has been certified to PAS 2030:2019 are required to be complaint with PAS 2035:2019 and lodged into the Data Warehouse by a qualified and TrustMark registered Retrofit Coordinator.
+Therefore, projects lodged after a Registered Business has been certified to PAS 2030:2019 are required to be compliant with PAS 2035:2019 and lodged into the Data Warehouse by a qualified and TrustMark registered Retrofit Coordinator.

 In recognition of the industry feedback it was agreed that TrustMark would introduce temporary flexibility into how measures can be lodged for businesses that transition from PAS 2030:2017 certification to PAS 2030:2019 certification, in order that any backlog of work started under PAS 2030:2017 certification can be completed and lodged after the transition of certification.

-Therefore, from the date a Registered Business is certified to PAS 2030:2019, it will have a 60 calendar day period during which it can lodge measures as either PAS 2030:2017 or PAS 2030:2019 compliant, depending under which valid certification the measure was started.
-This arrangement becomes effective from 3rd April 2020 and will be reviewed for a closure date as appropriate, that will be communicated.
+Therefore, from the date a Registered Business is certified to PAS 2030:2019, it will have a period of 60 calendar days during which it can lodge measures as PAS 2030:2017 compliant via the PAS 2030:2017 certificating body Scheme Provider, if the measure commenced under this valid certification.